Austin Apartments That Actually Allow Large Dogs (Verified List)

 Villages at East Riverside (78741)99 lbsYes β€” contact office for list2$400 first pet + $200 second, non-ref.$25Contact office

 The East Riverside corridor is in the middle of a major redevelopment driven by Oracle’s campus.
-(For a detailed comparison of what this construction means for renters, see our breakdown of Austin’s construction corridors.)
+Our breakdown of Austin’s construction corridors covers what this means for renters in detail.
 New Class A properties along Riverside Drive tend to enforce breed policies through PetScreening.com profiles, so even if your breed isn’t technically restricted, expect scrutiny.

 Sentral East Austin in the Plaza Saltillo neighborhood offers a luxury option with zero restrictions, but at premium pricing.
 If breed restrictions are your primary concern and budget matters, Aero Riverside is the clear pick.